 WILL ROGERS WORLD AIRPORT

 Five commercial carriers serve Will Rogers with an average of 75 daily departures to 21 nonstop destinations.
-Total passenger traffic for 2011 was 3,561,605 - a 3% increase from 2010.
+Total passenger traffic for 2013 was 3,657,467.

-The airport is home to 70 companies that employ over 10,000 people.
+The airport is home to 70 companies that employ nearly 12,000 people.
 Major tenants include the FAA's Mike Monroney Aeronautical Center, AAR Aircraft Services – Oklahoma, ARINC, the Federal Bureau of Prisons Transfer Center, Southwest Airlines Reservation Center and the Metro Tech Aviation Career Center.